-First declared by our partners at AIIM (Association for Information and Image Management) over a decade ago, World Paper Free Day is an annual campaign that aims to reduce the amount of paper generated by people in their everyday work and personal life.
+First declared by our partners at AIIM (Association for Information and Image Management) over a decade ago, World Paper Free Day is an annual campaign that aims to reduce the amount of paper generated by people in their everyday work and personal lives.

 Its intent was to highlight the impact that going paperless has on everything from the environment to productivity.

 Aside from the obvious environmental impact, there are a slew of reasons to go paper-free, including:

 - Digital files allow for tighter control – document management software like Access’ CartaDC can empower organizations to easily and securely access and share documents with internal and external stakeholders quickly.
 It also reduces having to worry about locating stray copies floating around on desks or wasting unnecessary cycles finding and retrieving them from locked records rooms.

 - Organizations relying less on paper can be more productive and efficient – Relying on physical documents limits the ability of modern enterprises to move with agility.
 Converting certain documents to digital gives your team instant access to the information they need, even when working remotely, without having to wait for a file to be retrieved or delivered by courier.

 - Saving paper saves money – By reducing the amount of paper in onsite storage facilities, organizations can free up valuable real estate for more strategic use.

 As we’ve highlighted previously in other blogs including, Paper Is Not Dead, But Digital is the Way Forward, there are several options and approaches to consider.

 In our current work-from-anywhere world, paper documents can often be a bottleneck to accomplishing work and being productive.
 The information contained within is no good to anyone if it’s locked in an inaccessible office, no matter the reason, even if it’s simply because your office is located halfway around the world from where the document is stored.

 Here are some more tips for going paperless on World Paper-Free Day: